hardingnj/genomeplot/README.md

 ## overview

-A simple wrapper to `bokeh`, streamlining genome wide visualisations.
+A simple wrapper to `bokeh`, streamlining genome-wide visualisations.

 ## documentation